Tuesday, 7 January 2025

 On leaving Banbury I recalled my first birding experience of the town, well of the town's sewage works anyway.
 A day twitching with my then fiancĂ©e Jane back in 1982; a journey to a romantic location to bond our newish relationship.
 Sunny weather as we drove our old, clanging Marina away from our one-bedroomed bed-sit in a rundown area of Wolverhampton.
 The car had needed a push start as the starting motor was defunct and now the bearings on the right side gave their repetitive clunking sound as the A roads to Stratford Upon Avon and Banbury were travelled down.
 Our connection to the grapevine, the way birders found out about what rare birds were available by phoning each other up, was through one ‘Black Country’ John Holian.
 John was a TV celebrity back in 1983 when a program about birders was made on the Isles of Scilly.
 Bernard Cribbens had been the outsider to the twitching world and Black Country John, nicknamed because of his roots and TV requirements and not by anything that those who knew him would call him, was his guide for a few days of intense rarity chasing.

 Well, John had given us the directions for Banbury sewage works and we drove through the gate to be greeted by a brave worker who told us the correct way down to the grass plots.
 A long walk along a muddy path towards a small group of birders and then there was the bird, a lifer for us both and an American far from home.
-A Lesser Yellowlegs in the Midlands, a good bird anywhere but extra special here, strutted around this grassy, wet meadow, accompanied by a few Meadow Pipits and a Water Pipit.
+A Lesser Yellowlegs in the Midlands, a good bird anywhere but extra special here, strutted around this grassy, wet meadow, accompanied by a number of Meadow Pipits and a lone Water Pipit.
 The American wader's legs were indeed bright yellow and within the hour the bird had been well grilled and UTB.
-[Under the belt, a twitcher’s term meaning that the bird had been acceptably seen so one could tick it off on one’s list.]
+[Under the belt, a twitcher’s term meaning that the bird had been seen well enough so one could tick it off on one’s list.]

-Not satisfied with one lifer for the day, Jane and I headed off for Brill in Oxfordshire and having once past through the delightful village, we soon found a long line of cars with everyone focussed upon a haystack of a bird devouring some poor, unfortunate creature, actually a rabbit, about fifty yards away.
+Not satisfied with one lifer for the day, Jane and I headed off for Brill in Oxfordshire and having once past through the delightful village, we soon found a lengthy line of cars with everyone focussed upon a haystack of a bird devouring some poor, unfortunate creature, actually a rabbit, about fifty yards away.
 Jane had not been too thrilled by the American wader but now she monopolised our telescope as she watched the ‘barn door’ tearing apart and eating the small rabbit.
 White-tailed Sea Eagle on the list, another lifer and so close that we could see every feature; its huge, hooked bill, its immense yellowish talons and large, cruel eyes.
 It was an immature bird so no bright white tail but that did not detract from the awe of seeing this wonderful bird of prey.
 One could hear the gasp from the birdwatching crowd as it took to the air, having finished its meal; the official term of ‘barn door’ being such an apt name for it.
 It was huge and it flapped over our heads and went away to the west.
 We followed its flight until it disappeared behind trees some way off.
 By now we were leaning against a five-bar gate from which we scanned the large meadow in front of us and found a Little Owl sitting on a fence post a little way off, enjoying the winter sunshine.
 A fox walked through the scope view completing the scene.
 A double tick day and all in my home area of the UK, the Midlands.

 Back to 2010, eventually over the A34 and down towards Stanton St John, it was by now getting quite dark and I was exhausted.
 I was cold and the sweat from my excursions made me feel extremely uncomfortable.
 My decision to cycle the whole way from Warwick to Otmoor in one day was in retrospect a dicey one.
 I was not yet as fit and strong as I would later become and the last few miles were extremely tough.
-Yet a few chunks of Cadbury’s Fruit and Nut, for yes, I am, like everyone else so the old advert sung by Frank Muir used to say, a bit of a Cadbury’s Fruit and Nutcase, gave me the energy to climb the last hill.
+A few chunks of Cadbury’s Fruit and Nut, for yes, I am, like everyone else so the old advert sung by Frank Muir used to say, a bit of a Cadbury’s Fruit and Nutcase, gave me the energy to climb the last hill.
 Then, having found the correct turn off lane, I found the beautiful thatched, stone cottage of Richard and Lynn Ebbs, two professors at Oxford University now working at the John Radcliffe hospital: she a Professor of Virology, he a Professor of Bacteriology.

 Once again, my mobile phone rang, this time almost immediately after I had arrived at the cottage.
 It was from Central News, the ITV news program for the Midlands.
 Could I come into the studios in Birmingham tomorrow for an interview?
 I declined the kind offer to cycle fifty miles back to Brum which would mean having to start the journey all over again.
 Anyway, I had already been booked by the Oxford BBC news program for the next day.
 TV celebrity!
 They will have me on ‘I’m a celebrity, get me out of here’ next and I will not abuse the insects!

 Then we were off to the local village hall up the road in the village where I was to give a talk about my adventure to the dozen or so who had braved the weather.
 My talk started with an image of a beautiful blonde woman sitting with a Mona Lisa like smile holding the tiller of a small boat.
 A strange way to start a birdy talk to a small group of local birders you may think but here was a photograph of the incredible Roz Savage, who if you do not recognise the name I will elucidate.
 Roz was an office girl in London, far away from her native Australia.
 In 2006 she suddenly decided that she wanted to do something more with her life.
-Therefore, she decided to row the Atlantic single-handed.
-Once the Atlantic was crossed, not content with that tremendous achievement, she thought that it would be churlish not to row home to Australia so, via Hawaii, another challenge was completed despite being told that her route included areas with impossible to pass waters.
-Spreading the word of Climate Change, oceanic plastic pollution and save the planet, Roz reached Oz in 2010.
-She then became the first woman to row across three oceans, completing her row across the Indian Ocean in October 2011.
-It is amazing what a commitment to advocating a Green life can have you achieve.

 47.55 miles 1841 feet elevation up 1651 feet down

-3rd January, 2010 Get out of your lazy bed Matt Bianco
+3rd January Get out of your lazy bed Matt Bianco

-Now it just so happened that on the television there was Test match between England and South Africa being played.
+Now it just so happened that on the television there was Test match between England and South Africa.
 My decision over what to do on a bitterly cold January day, with me being a little obsessive about cricket, was an easy one to make.
-Should I do the sensible thing and get cycling towards the next target RSPB reserve?
-Should the next destination, from Warwick to Otmoor, near Oxford, be reached in two easy stages of around twenty-five miles each, with a night in a comfy village Bed & Breakfast cottage, or done in one day by cycling the whole fifty six miles in very frosty conditions?
+Should I do the sensible thing, get out of my lazy bed and get cycling towards the next target RSPB reserve?
+Should the next destination, from Warwick to Otmoor, near Oxford, be reached in two easy stages of around twenty-five miles each, with a night in a comfortable village Bed & Breakfast cottage, or done in one day by cycling the whole fifty six miles in very frosty conditions?
 Life is full of difficult choices.

 I lay down on the settee and watched the match!
 The weather outside continued to be a blast from the Arctic, with temperatures down to five degrees below, Celsius that is.
 A day off, after getting out of my lazy bed, and I had only just begun the cycling – birding year.
-At least a Pied Wagtail [58] was in the garden, seen from my prone position on the settee and so was added to the year list.
+At least a Pied Wagtail [58] was in the garden, seen from my prone position on the settee and so I added it to the year list.

-2nd January Skating Away on the Thin Ice of a New Day
+2nd January Skating Away on the Thin Ice of a New Day Jethro Tull

 Awake early in my strange bed, too early for John and Mary so I lay reading a book that I had brought along with me, Birdwatchingwatching by Alex Horne.
 Interestingly written but I felt, lacking in birds.
 Maybe you will feel the same about my little tome.
 I saw the last moments of a glorious pink sunrise as I watched from their back-patio window, counting the passing birds.
 Three large seed feeders were well positioned to one side of a large garden and a regular procession of titmice, Great, Blue and Coal Tit [40], Robin, Blackbird, Collared Doves [41] and Starlings came to inspect and feed whilst Lesser Black-backed and Black-headed Gulls passed over.
 Even a Buzzard [42] was seen, lazily heading west followed by attendant mobbing Carrion Crows.

-Two inches of snow greeted me outside as I opened the door but undeterred, I set off for Middleton Lakes.
+Two inches of snow greeted me outside as I opened the door but undeterred, I set off for Middleton Lakes, skating away on the thin ice of the new day.
 John had wanted to accompany me on his bike but the snow and the ice prevented that.
 Photographs were taken at the doorway; thanks were given and I was off.
-Not so great navigation had me going in the wrong direction up the wrong street but kind words from a lady motorist put me right and I was soon cruising downhill towards Middleton Hall and through the rather posh entrance way into the RSPB reserve there.
+Not so great navigation had me going in the wrong direction up the wrong street but kind words from a lady motorist put me right and I was soon cruising downhill towards Middleton Hall and through the posh entrance way into the RSPB reserve there.
 With Rook [43] added to the list on the way and a Grey Heron [44] seen on arrival, I walked around the immediate area near to the imposing hall and, on finding the tucked away RSPB offices, I was soon joined by Gary Jones, the warden, who I am delighted to say, spent a good two hours plus showing me around this new reserve.
 We were soon talking away as though we had known each other for years.
 So much chat in fact that the birdwatching seemed a little intrusive.
 A party of those fabulous ball of fluff birds, Long-tailed Tits [45], avian lollipops, were watched though.
 Oh, to one day see a stunning continental race bird with its pure white head, an ambition bird.

 “This field will be developed for families.
 A sort of ‘do what you like’ area,” said Gary.
 Yet another RSPB warden met in two days, with each one displaying the same passion for their chosen reserve.
 It had been Chris at Sandwell Valley who thrilled about talking of future developments there and now here was Gary delighting in each new habitat.

 Now here was habitat creation on a grand scale.
 Masses of reeds, Phragmites, thousands of them and all hand-planted by hundreds of RSPB volunteers in one area.
 There was also an area of wetland scrape.
 “Over there will be a broad walk,” explained Gary pointing to beneath the trees that contained a large heronry, each of the twenty or so nests with two holes in the bottom.
-An old joke I used to tell my young YOC-ers (Young Ornithologist's Club, the now gone branch of the RSPB for youngsters) which they, being gullible, believed were for the heron’s long legs to hang through so that the sitting bird wouldn’t get cramp.
+An old joke I used to tell my young YOC-ers (Young Ornithologist's Club, the now gone branch of the RSPB for youngsters) which they, being gullible, believed were for the heron’s long legs to hang through so that the sitting bird would not get cramp.

-Back in 2004 I had cycled here from my place of work at that time, a Special School named Castle School in Walsall, to what was then called Drayton Bassett Gravel Pits in order to see a very rare wader, a Broad-billed Sandpiper.
+Back in 2004 I had cycled here from my place of work at that time, a Special School named Castle School in Walsall, to what was then called Drayton Bassett Gravel Pits in order to see an exceedingly rare wader, a Broad-billed Sandpiper.
 It was not a lifer for me.
 I had seen one at Coton, just a few miles to the south years before.
 Now the area of working gravel pits had gone, to be replaced by what will be a fabulous, diverse range of habitats over an expansive area, once the habitat creation projects have matured.
 The thought of having such a reserve so close to my beloved Midlands was exciting.

 Together we walked, Gary and I, birding a bit and chatting.
 There were clear views towards Tamworth, with the vertical drop of the Apocalypse ride at Drayton Manor theme park poking above the trees.
-I remembered going on that a few times in the past with my children, Rebecca and Joshua and my step-daughters Claire and Sarah!
+I remembered going on that a few times in the past with my children, Rebecca and Joshua and my stepdaughters Claire and Sarah!

 As at Sandwell Valley the day before, birds were restricted to small patches of ice-free water.
 Still there were good numbers of Mallard, Pochard and Tufties together with a Great-crested Grebe [46] and a few Goldeneye [47].
-Down to a pathway of sorts adjacent to the River Thame where thirty-seven Gadwall had found an area to their liking: the site for a future hide.
+Down to a pathway of sorts adjacent to the river Thame where thirty-seven Gadwall had found an area to their liking: the site for a future hide.
 Beside one large pool Gary pointed out a few stubs of darkened wooden posts sticking up near the water's edge.
 Here was evidence of a prehistoric fish pen which had been excavated by a local archaeological group.
 Uncertain of how old it may be, Gary said they thought it might be anything up to four thousand years old.
 What birds would the builders of this have seen so long ago and which ones would they have eaten?
 Back to the 12th Century Middleton Hall and into its café to warm up and enjoy coffee and cake.

 Other birds seen during the visit included Cormorant, Herring Gull, Linnet, Shelduck, Grey Wagtail, Kingfisher, Reed Bunting, Great-spotted Woodpecker, Nuthatch, Fieldfare [48 to 57] and a male Kestrel.
 (Remember this last bird when I talk about my final year list will you please?)

 I cycled on, after saying goodbye to everyone at Middleton RSPB Reserve, to a ‘sacred’ football ground nearby, Bodymoor Heath the training ground for my team, Aston Villa.
 No players were there as I stopped to ask the security guard to take a photo of me by the Villa sign.
 They were all at Villa Park awaiting a match against Blackburn Rovers in the third round of the waning FA Cup; a match incidentally that the Villa won 3 – 1.
 I say waning as the FA cup is a pale reflection from what it was before the 'big' teams decided to put out weakened teams when playing in it.
 A sad reflection of how football has changed since the creation of a Premier League.
-How disgusting for Manchester United to boycott the iconic tournament in 1999-2000, in my opinion.
+How disgusting for Manchester United to boycott the iconic tournament in 1999-2000.

-I will admit to being a passionate Aston Villa fan and have in the past been a season ticket holder.
+I will admit to being an enthusiastic Aston Villa fan and have in the past been a season ticket holder.
 Always in the mighty Holte End, I have been there for the ups, like when we won the First Division back in 1981, as well as at the European Cup Final at Rotterdam in 1982.
 Playing against Bayern Munich, midway in the second half, Gary Shaw put a ball through to Tony Morley.
-Toney turned the full back inside out before putting the ball on a plate to Peter Withe standing alone in the six yard box.
+Tony turned the full back inside out before putting the ball on a plate to Peter Withe standing alone in the six yard box.
 The ball came across and, via Peter’s shin, into the net it went after hitting the right hand post.
 Into the net went Peter With and on turning he was floored by the Villa midfielder, Gordon Cowans.
 Peter, Gary Shaw and Gordon all ended up on the floor as we, the massed Villa fans behind the goal went ecstatic!
 Better than sex, Villa held on to win the European Cup that day.
-I was there and took the consequences of missing a couple of days from work on my return.
+I was there and took the consequences for missing a couple of days from work on my return.
 I did not take a sickie.
 Everyone in the school knew where I was!
 UTV.
 VTID.

 I arrived home at 4.00 p.m. much to Mum and Dad’s amazement.
 I had not told them that I would be calling in.
 “You’ve only just gone!”
 Said Dad.
 “I’ve given up,” I joked.